-For instance, smokers, heavy drinkers, and individuals who rarely exercise – all three of which are risk factors for cancer – eat fewer vegetables than nonsmokers, moderate drinkers, and those who exercise.23 Unsurprisingly, these folks are much less healthy, but we cannot be sure that it is due to diets that lack fruit and vegetables.24 Along these lines, similar studies point to a lower risk of all-cause mortality in the vegetable eaters, but again, these numbers are plagued by confounding social issues.25
+In addition, it is often hard to account for the influence of confounding variables.
+For instance, smokers, heavy drinkers, and individuals who rarely exercise – all risk factors for cancer – eat fewer vegetables than nonsmokers, moderate drinkers, and those who exercise.29 Unsurprisingly, these folks are much less healthy, but we cannot determine the extent to which their poor health is due to diets that lack fruit and vegetables.30 Along these lines, similar studies point to a lower risk of all-cause mortality in the vegetable eaters.
+But again, these data are confounded by social and behavioral issues.31

-When looking at all types of chronic diseases, the benefits point even more specifically to vegetables rather than fruit, but especially green, leafy vegetables.26 This more narrow anointing of certain vegetables would be consistent with potential mechanisms: green, leafy vegetables’ ability to feed bowel bacteria and the ability of cruciferous vegetables to stimulate our antioxidant defense system, along with the similar pathways that help detoxify potentially cancerous chemicals and hormones.27
+When looking at all types of chronic diseases, the benefits point even more specifically to vegetables rather than fruit — especially green, leafy vegetables.32 This more narrow anointing of certain vegetables would be consistent with putative mechanisms: green, leafy vegetables can feed and encourage growth of certain bowel bacteria, and these bacteria may help metabolize chemicals or carcinogens that cause downstream harm.
+In addition, cruciferous vegetables can stimulate our antioxidant defense system, as well as similar pathways that help detoxify potentially cancerous chemicals and hormones.33

-Like most foods, studies are mixed, with some revealing a lower cancer risk, and others showing any difference to be minimal for the identical food.
-Furthermore, studies suggest that the anticancer benefit of vegetables is largest in heavy smokers and drinkers.28
+Like studies of cancer and other foods, studies looking at fruit/vegetables and cancer are mixed, with some revealing a lower cancer risk, and others showing any difference to be minimal for the identical food.34 Furthermore, studies suggest that the anticancer benefit of vegetables is largest in heavy smokers and drinkers.35

-From a mechanistic view this is also reasonable, as many vegetables enhance our cellular ability to detoxify potentially cancerous chemicals.
-In other words, these vegetables may be working hard to offset the massive damage from these individuals’ unhealthy behaviors, but the benefits are less robust or just aren’t there for the rest of us who follow a reasonably healthy lifestyle.
+From a mechanistic view this makes sense, as many vegetables enhance our cellular ability to detoxify potentially cancerous chemicals.
+In other words, these vegetables may be working hard to offset the massive damage from these individuals’ unhealthy behaviors, but the benefits are likely less robust or absent for those who follow a reasonably healthy lifestyle.

-A meta-analysis of 26 studies assessing the risk of breast cancer in women from 1982-1997 found no benefit of fruit consumption in reducing the risk of breast cancer, while vegetables were associated with a 25% lower relative risk.29 Additionally, an analysis specifically in premenopausal women revealed a similar potential benefit with vegetables, but not fruit.30
+A meta-analysis of 26 studies assessing the risk of breast cancer in women from 1982-1997 found no benefit of fruit consumption in reducing the risk of breast cancer, while vegetables were associated with a 25% lower relative risk.36 Additionally, an analysis specifically in premenopausal women revealed a similar potential benefit with vegetables, but not fruit.37

-When we look at a newer study, no benefit of fruits or vegetables were seen when scientists looked at over 350,000 women and their risk of breast cancer.32 Multiple other studies echoed these findings, revealing no reduction in breast cancer or any cancer with fruit or vegetable consumption.33
+Looking at a paper that performed a pooled analysis of multiple cohort studies, no benefit of fruits or vegetables was seen in over 350,000 women with respect to their risk of breast cancer.38 Multiple other studies echoed these findings, revealing no reduction in breast cancer or any cancer with fruit or vegetable consumption.39

-Additionally, the type of vegetable and growing conditions can largely affect the potentially beneficial chemicals present within the vegetable.
-For example, organosulfurs, compounds that promote cellular detoxification and antioxidant production, are found in onions, garlic, broccoli, cabbage, and other vegetables, but amounts vary considerably between varieties.38
+Additionally, the type of vegetable and growing conditions can greatly affect the potentially beneficial chemicals present within the vegetable.
+For example, organosulfurs, compounds that promote cellular detoxification and antioxidant production, are found in onions, garlic, broccoli, cabbage, and other vegetables, but amounts vary considerably among varieties.44

 - Fibrous material in vegetables feeds and nurtures our bowel bacteria.

-- Our normal bowel bacteria help to fight inflammation, detoxify potentially cancerous chemicals, and protect the lining of the bowels.39 Thus, aiding in their health could improve our health and lower the risk of cancer forming in the lining of our gastrointestinal tract.40
+- Our normal bowel bacteria help to fight inflammation, detoxify potentially cancerous chemicals, and protect the lining of the bowels.
+Thus, aiding in their health could improve our health and lower the risk of cancer forming in the lining of our gastrointestinal tract.46

-- Bowel bacteria bind and metabolize potentially dangerous chemicals.41 For instance, the hydrocarbons in burnt food are metabolized by bowel bacteria, which may protect us from cancer.
+- Bowel bacteria bind and metabolize potentially dangerous chemicals.47 For instance, the hydrocarbons in burnt food are metabolized by bowel bacteria, which may protect us from cancer.

-- Bowel bacteria create butyrate from the fiber in vegetables.43 Animal studies have revealed that this conversion can reduce the risk of colon cancer via apoptosis, the systematic destruction and pruning of damaged cells that can become cancerous if left unchecked.44 Studies in humans, however, are limited.
+- Bowel bacteria create butyrate from the fiber in vegetables.49 Animal studies have revealed that this conversion can reduce the risk of colon cancer via apoptosis, the systematic destruction and pruning of damaged cells that can become cancerous if left unchecked.50 Studies in humans, however, are limited.

-- These same chemicals signal a warning sign to our cells, but instead of being fatal, simply increase our immune system and antioxidant response and also activate our detoxification systems.
-Animal studies have revealed the ability of sulforaphane from broccoli sprouts to block chemically-induced cancer.45 Studies in humans have revealed that cruciferous extracts can aid in the detoxification of carcinogenic tobacco smoke.46
+- These same chemicals signal a warning to our cells, but instead of being fatal, they simply increase our immune and antioxidant responses, as well as activate our detoxification systems.
+Animal studies have revealed the ability of sulforaphane from broccoli sprouts to block chemically-induced cancer.51 Studies in humans have revealed that cruciferous extracts can aid in the detoxification of carcinogenic tobacco smoke.52

 7. What can we say with certainty?

 Not nearly as much as we would like, unfortunately.
-Based on population studies, cellular mechanisms, and animal studies, we have some clues about the relationship between food intake and cancer risk.
-It seems that whatever diet successfully promotes avoiding excessive food intake, maintaining a healthy weight, and maintaining healthy levels of insulin, natural hormones and inflammatory markers is a good start.
+Based on population studies, limited controlled trials, cellular mechanisms, and animal studies, we have some clues about the relationship between food intake and cancer risk.

-As discussed above and previously, a higher fat and lower-carbohydrate diet has been shown dozens of times in randomized studies to result in weight loss, lower insulin, and improved insulin sensitivity for individuals with type 2 diabetes or those with prediabetes.
-Thus, a low-carbohydrate diet with plenty of vegetables to help nurture bowel bacteria and detoxify potentially cancerous chemicals seems most prudent based on the limited available studies.
+As discussed previously, a higher-fat and lower-carbohydrate diet has been shown dozens of times in randomized studies to result in weight loss, lower insulin levels, and improved insulin sensitivity for individuals with type 2 diabetes or prediabetes.53 Thus, a low-carbohydrate diet with plenty of vegetables to help nurture bowel bacteria and detoxify potentially cancerous chemicals seems prudent based on the available, conflicting studies.

-However, returning to Richard Doll – he left us with an important warning about the food-cancer connection before he died at in 2005 at age 92:
+However, returning to Richard Doll – remember the important warning he left us with about the food-cancer connection before he died in 2005 at age 92:

 Cancer Epidemiology, Biomarkers & Prevention 2007: The Polyp Prevention Trial continued follow-up study: No effect of a low-fat, high-fiber, high-fruit, and -vegetable diet on adenoma recurrence eight years after randomization [moderate evidence]

-BMJ 2014: Fruit and vegetable consumption and mortality from all causes, cardiovascular disease, and cancer: systematic review and dose-response meta-analysis of prospective cohort studies [likely random and false] ↩
+BMJ 2014: Fruit and vegetable consumption and mortality from all causes, cardiovascular disease, and cancer: systematic review and dose-response meta-analysis of prospective cohort studies [very weak evidence] ↩

-Journal of the National Cancer Institute 2010: Fruit and vegetable intake and overall cancer risk in the European Prospective Investigation into Cancer and Nutrition (EPIC) [likely random and false] ↩
+Journal of the National Cancer Institute 2010: Fruit and vegetable intake and overall cancer risk in the European Prospective Investigation into Cancer and Nutrition (EPIC) [nutritional epidemiology study; very weak evidence] ↩

-European Journal of Cancer 2000: Meta-analysis of studies on breast cancer risk and diet: the role of fruit and vegetable consumption and the intake of associated micronutrients [likely random and false] ↩
+European Journal of Cancer 2000: Meta-analysis of studies on breast cancer risk and diet: the role of fruit and vegetable consumption and the intake of associated micronutrients [very weak evidence] ↩